CloudCIX/developers_manual/style_guides/1-typescript.md

 These will be added to the transpiled JavaScript, however.

 ### Indentation
-Indentation in TypeScript is to be 2 spaces.
+TypeScript indentation of 2 spaces is used.

 ### Taking Style Rules from Python 3 Style Guide
 When working in Typescript, you should also follow any rules in the Python 3 style guide that are applicable, for example [multi-line collections and functions](https://github.com/CloudCIX/developers_manual/blob/main/style_guides/application_framework/style/1-python3.md#multi-line-functions--lists--dicts--etc)

 ## Config File
-Here is the `tslint.json` config file that we are currently using in all of the frontend projects currently using TypeScript;
+Here is the `tslint.json` config file that we are use in all frontend projects, using TypeScript;

 ```json
 {